ding-lab/CromwellRunner/README.md

 CromwellRunner was originally developed to manage runs of the [TinDaisy](https://github.com/ding-lab/TinDaisy) variant caller, but it has since been generalized and can be used with arbitrary workflows.
+It is used regularly for [SomaticSV](https://github.com/ding-lab/SomaticSV.git) runs in addition to TinDaisy.

 CromwellRunner consists of the following utilities:
 * `cq` - query cromwell server